April 2, 1917

 On rare occasions throughout the Senate's history, frustrated constituents have physically attacked senators.
 In 1921, a man bearing a grudge about a Nevada land deal entered the Russell Building office of Nevada Senator Charles Henderson.
 He calmly pulled a pistol, shot the senator in the wrist, and then meekly surrendered.
 Henderson was not seriously hurt.
 In 1947, a former Capitol policeman fired a small pistol at his Senate patron, John Bricker, as the Ohio senator boarded a Senate subway car.
 Neither of the two shots hit Bricker, who had crouched down in the car and ordered the operator to "step on it."

 There have also been rare instances of physical violence between senators.
-In 1902, South Carolina Senator Ben Tillman landed a blow to the face of his home-state colleague John McLaurin after the latter senator questioned his motives and integrity.
-In 1964, South Carolina’s Strom Thurmond engaged in a wrestling match outside a committee meeting room with his Texas colleague Ralph Yorborough
+In 1902, South Carolina senator Ben Tillman landed a blow to the face of his home-state colleague John McLaurin after the latter senator questioned his motives and integrity.
+In 1964, South Carolina’s Strom Thurmond engaged in a wrestling match outside a committee meeting room with his Texas colleague Ralph Yarborough

 Four Boston newspapers carried accounts of that confrontation, and the accounts differed according to the respective papers' attitudes about Lodge, the war, and baseball players.
 They agreed only that there was an angry exchange of the words "coward" and "liar."
 As tempers flared and shoving began, the 67-year-old senator struck the 36-year-old ball player in the jaw.
 Capitol police quickly arrested the visitor.